spiceai/spiceai/README.md

 You can use any number of predefined datasets available from Spice.ai in the SpiceAI Runtime.
 You can also import your own datasets hosted in Dremio (and Postgres).

 A list of publically available datasets from Spice.ai can be found here: https://docs.spice.ai/building-blocks/datasets.

+For this demonstration, we will be using the Spice.ai/eth.recent_transactions dataset.

 In order access these datasets, you will first need to create an account with Spice.ai by selecting the free tier membership.